gleam-lang/gleam/notes/talk.md

 Word   = [^\(\)\t\s\n\.#=]+
 ```

-Here is my Leex "Definitions" section, containing all my various types of
+Here is my Leex "Definitions" section, containing all my various token
-tokens.
+patterns.
 Names are capitalized and go on the left hand side of the match
 operator, patterns go on the right.

 It has the simple literal patterns of Dot, Hash, EQ, OpenP and CloseP.